History of Barcelona: Barcelona under the Spanish monarchy

-In 1812, Barcelona was annexed by Napoleonic France and incorporated into the First French Empire as part of the department Montserrat (later Bouches-de-l'Èbre–Montserrat), where it remained for a few years until Napoleon's defeat.
+In 1812, Barcelona was annexed by Napoleonic France and incorporated into the First French Empire as part of the department Montserrat (later Bouches-de-l'Èbre-Montserrat), where it remained for a few years until Napoleon's defeat.
+In the early regency of Isabel II, the populace of Barcelona came into regular conflict with the Spanish government in a series of revolts known as bullangues (1835-1843), culminating with the 1842 Bombardment of Barcelona and 1843 Jamància insurrection when Barcelona's population was brought into submission.

 During the 19th century, Catalan business interests, many of them based in Barcelona, became increasingly involved in the Atlantic slave trade, taking advantage of the void left by the British abolition of the trade in 1807.
 Catalan immigrants in Spanish America also became heavily involved in owning and running slave plantations in Cuba and Puerto Rico.
 Between 1817 and 1867, Catalans were involved in the transportation of 700,000 slaves from West Africa to the Caribbean, which "financed much of the industrialisation of Catalonia and the 19th-century building boom in Barcelona."
 Although the Spanish government had abolished slave trading in 1817, it turned a blind eye to illicit slave trading.
 When slavery was abolished in the Spanish Empire in 1886, many Catalans returned to Barcelona and invested their newfound fortunes in constructing opulent mansions in areas such as La Rambla.

 In 1888, Barcelona hosted the Exposición Universal de Barcelona, which led to a great extension of its urbanised area from Parc de la Ciutadella to Barceloneta.
 In 1897, the city absorbed six surrounding municipalities and the new district of the Eixample (literally "the extension") was laid out.
 The annexed towns included Sants, Les Corts, Sant Gervasi de Cassoles, Gràcia, Sant Andreu de Palomar and Sant Martí de Provençals.
 Horta was annexed in 1904 and Sarrià in 1924.
 The relative prosperity of the city restored its role as a cultural centre, as is witnessed by the architecture of Antoni Gaudí still visible around Barcelona.